degreepath/auditor/tests/snapshots/2018-19/major/japanese.md

 ### Comparative
 For this requirement, you must take at least one course with the “japan_comparative_asia” attribute at most 2 with the “japan_asiancon” attribute and at most 1 with either the japan_independent_study or japan_seminar attribute.

-## FLAC
-For this requirement, you must take at least one course with the “japan_flac” attribute.

 # Custom Attributes